bigginlab/TB5-IntroductionToPython/README.md

 # License

-These tutorial materials are licensed under a [CC NY-NC 4.0 license](README.md).
+These tutorial materials are licensed under a [CC BY-SA 4.0 license](LICENSE.md).

 # Acknowledgements